1itachi/plageWatch/README.md

 ```
 It will install the dependencies on local system mentioned in the `package.json` file present inside `plage-watch` directory.

-4] Navigate to `plage-detect` folder from command prompt or terminal run command:
-#### `npm install.`
-It will install the dependencies on local system mentioned in package.json file present inside plage-detect.
 ### Steps to Run the application
 1. Front-end
 Navigate to the `plage-watch` directory and run the command: